skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 In the depths of a bus terminal \
 Among the maniacs tipping their hats \
 To beggars holding out their hands \
-In the punch-holes of childhood homes \
+And the punch-holes of childhood homes \
 Among all the wooden toys --- \
-And sounds of screaming \
+To the sounds of screaming \
-That part of life is lost, forever.
+Find that part of life lost, forever.

 Like so the memory comes and goes \
 Through distant possibilities \
 Through close-by fears \
 Through cold-air nights \
 Through warm & sunny days \
-Through them all heavy smoke & beer \
+Through them all a haze of smoke & beer \
 Like so the memory comes and goes \

 And then under candlelight \